Phil Heath lets

 also used on several occasions.
 Positions of

-those still missing, which was attended by HM Coastguard,
+Club on 2 January 1995 that was attended by HM Coastguard,

-the daily co-ordinated searches.
-Further searches
+daily co-ordinated searches.
+Further co-ordinated

-the remains of those still missing were found.
+until the remains of those still missing were found.

 On 15 January 1995, the wreckage of